Deducteam/hol2dk/README.md

 You first generate `file.dg` and `file.mk` with:
 ```
-hol2dk dg file
+hol2dk dg $nb_parts file
-hol2dk mk $nb_proc file # number of processors you can run in parallel
+hol2dk mk $nb_parts file
 ```
+where `$nb_parts` is the number of files in which you want to split the dk/lp translation.

 You can then generate `file.dk` with: